argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 #### Argo CD Service Accounts

+The 3 service accounts need to be modified to include an annotation with the Argo CD management role ARN.

-Example service account configurations for `argocd-application-controller`, `argocd-applicationset-controller`, and `argocd-server`.
+Here's an example service account configurations for `argocd-application-controller`, `argocd-applicationset-controller`, and `argocd-server`.

 !!! warning
 Once the annotations have been set on the service accounts, the application controllers and server pods need to be restarted.